AlienLaboratory/MolluskClassifier/README.md

 docker build -t mollusk_classifier . && docker run --rm -it -p 5000:5000 mollusk_classifier
 ```

-Then you can deploy the Container to any Cloud Provider of your choosing.
+Then you can deploy the Container to any Cloud Provider.

-I recommend [Render](https://render.com), which is what I used for my deployment but everything else should work fine, too.

 **Steps for deploying on Render**